-NR 856.15 Open Records Requests.
+NR 856.15 Open Records Requests and Water Use Information.
 (1) The locations of withdrawals and diversions are sensitive information that may impact domestic security.

 (2) Open records requests received by the department under ss.
 19.21 to 19.39, Stats., that request information on the locations of withdrawals or diversions may be subject to greater scrutiny by the department because of domestic security concerns, as allowed under s.
 281.346(3)(cm), Stats.
-The department may request the following with respect to open records requests seeking information on the locations of withdrawals or diversions, in order to address domestic security concerns:
+The department may request any of the following with respect to open records requests seeking information on the locations of withdrawals or diversions, in order to address domestic security concerns: